 Live Work is performed by students under the direction and supervision of technology center instructors.
 Live Work is an integral part of the instructional process to assist students in achieving competency in the occupational area and to provide students with "hands on" experience.
 Examples of Live Work include, but are not limited to: vehicle servicing and repair; appliance repair; building construction; remodeling of existing buildings; and electrical, plumbing, sheet metal and carpentry work.
 These are examples only and not intended to limit activities which may constitute Live Work.

 The sale of items made or grown by students and the delivery of personal services does not constitute Live Work.
 Examples of items not considered Live Work include, but are not limited to: the sale of plants; cosmetology, nail and facial services; machined replicas; and welded products for sale.

 All Live Work projects are selected in relation to the instructional objectives of the individual program Live Work projects should enhance the instructional process rather than replace it.
 The program instructor shall have the responsibility to inform the customer whether the proposed project does or does not fit into the instructional process.
-The deputy superintendent shall have final approval of whether a Live Work project will be allowed in the instructional program.
+The program director shall have final approval of whether a Live work project will be allowed in the instructional program.

 Technology center transportation may be required for off campus work projects.
 Instructors shall take the entire class of students or make arrangements with the director for supervision of those who stay behind.